 Collingham and Linton, I salute you for your remembrance, then and now.

-The excellent book that documents the lives of those living in the village is called Collingham and Linton Remember - Village Life 100 years Ago 1918 - 2018 Researched by Diana Lee and Alan Berry.
+For further information on Collingham WW1 History there is an excellent book that documents the lives of those living in the village called Collingham and Linton Remember - Village Life 100 years Ago 1918 - 2018 Researched by Diana Lee and Alan Berry.
 The quotes in this blog are taken from this book.

 There is also an excellent website by the Military Historian, Alan Berry, who contributed to the project at collinghamanddistrictwararchive.info